Email pitch templates are a starting point - guidelines to help you get going. We always recommend tweaking them to match your brand’s tone of voice.

 Good to knows:

-If your pitch is taken forward, journalists will follow up with questions or specific requirements for the full article.
+If your pitch is of interest, journalists will usually get in touch with questions or ask for extra details to help complete the full article.

 Brand profile template